cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 2. Coordinating rounds (receiving and forwarding inputs among participants); and
 3. Aggregating signature shares output by each participant, and publishing the resulting signature.

-FROST assumes that the Coordinator and the set of signer participants, are chosen externally to the protocol.
+FROST assumes that the Coordinator and the set of signer participants are chosen externally to the protocol.
 Note that it is possible to deploy the protocol without a distinguished Coordinator; see {{no-coordinator}} for more information.

 FROST produces signatures that can be verified as if they were produced from a single signer using a signing key `s` with corresponding public key `PK`, where `s` is a Scalar value and `PK = G.ScalarBaseMult(s)`.
-As a threshold signing protocol, the group signing key `s` is Shamir secret-shared amongst each of the `MAX_PARTICIPANTS` participant and used to produce signatures.
+As a threshold signing protocol, the group signing key `s` is Shamir secret-shared amongst each of the `MAX_PARTICIPANTS` participant and used to produce signatures; see {{?ShamirSecretSharing=DOI.10.1145/359168.359176}} for more information about Shamir secret sharing.
 In particular, FROST assumes each participant is configured with the following information:

 - An identifier, which is a NonZeroScalar value denoted `i` in the range `[1, MAX_PARTICIPANTS]` and MUST be distinct from the identifier of every other participant.